 2. Start Using Your Power of Choice

-Using your power of choice means that you have to step out of your comfort zone.
-If you choose to do nothing and keep the status quo you will keep getting the same results.
+Using your power of choice means that you have to step out of your comfort zone and away from negative self-talk.
+If you choose to do nothing and keep the status quo, you will keep getting the same results.

 Use your power of choice to empower you to start living life the way you want live it.
-Your Power of Choice is the one thing you have that you control and using it wisely will enable you to live your life being the best version of yourself.
+Your power of choice is the one thing you have that you control, and using it wisely will enable you to live your life as the best version of yourself

-When you are faced with a situation that is outside your comfort zone and the inner critic is starting to question you and your ability challenge yourself by asking questions such as:
+When you are faced with a situation that is outside your comfort zone and the inner critic is starting to question you and your abilities, challenge yourself by asking these questions:

 - What is the evidence for and against my thinking?